zicklag/zicklag/README.md

 ### 🎮 What I'm Working On 🕹

-With Katharos Technology I hope to get to develop the [Arsenal game engine](https://github.com/katharostech/arsenal) so that we can create the best user experience of any game engine out there 💪 while building on the [Blender](https://blender.org) and providing mind blowing performance through the power of Rust and the entity component system ( ECS ) design model 🏗️.
+With Katharos Technology I hope to develop the [Arsenal game engine](https://github.com/katharostech/arsenal) so that we can create the best user experience of any game engine out there 💪 while building on [Blender](https://blender.org) and providing mind blowing performance through the power of Rust and the entity component system ( ECS ) design model 🏗️.

 If you love Rust, Open Source, Games, Blender, High Performance, and amazing User Experience, you can [sponsor Arsenal development](https://github.com/sponsors/katharostech/) on GitHub.